 The Interstates Foundation’s Engage program was launched in 2021 to help our team members engage with causes in their communities.
 This blog series introduces the program, the roles that make this project successful, and the people positively impacting their communities by engaging.
 Learn about one of these projects here.
+Discover how the Interstates Foundation is helping grow these efforts.

 Read on to discover how Engage Coordinator Jessica Regnerus helped launch the program to help people explore their passions through service.